 We got 16 people who came specifically for the bioblitz, which was good.
 The sign-in sheet I used has allowed me to keep them as contacts for the future, which will help to expand my network.
 Another keen naturalist from the area by the name of Jayden Walsh, as well as the Australian Museum and the NSW Bushwalking Association all helped with publicising the event.

 What species did you find, any cool ones?

 In total we made about 160 observations and 99 species were recorded.
 A few highlights of the weekend were a Red-Bellied Black Snake sighting on both days, and a White-Bellied Sea Eagle flying overhead on the Sunday.

 Where to from here? what support are you looking for? where could people find out more information?

 My aim for building from the first bioblitz is to set up a group of fellow nature-enthusiasts from the Sydney area who would meet once a month (on the last Sunday) to do more bioblitz-style and other nature-themed activities.
 This would provide a core group of people who could then bring along friends and others to take part, and that way better connect others to the natural world.
-I plan to have a meeting with anyone willing to help organise such a group on the Sunday 20th May, followed by the first meeting of the group on Sunday 24th June.
-If anyone is interested, they can send me an email at email@example.com.
+I plan to have regular meetings with anyone willing to help organise such a group.
+If anyone is interested, they can send me an email at firstname.lastname@example.org.